DHTMLX/docs-todolist/docs/api/events/keypressontodo_event.md

 | **Escape** |escape| Closes the menu if it is opened for the task when the key is pressed.
 Pressing again will close the editor, reset filtering, and collapse search results in the Toolbar|

 :::tip
-The key codes described below are not available if focus is set on the Search element of the Toolbar.
+The key codes described below are not available if focus is set on the Search field of the Toolbar.
 :::

 | Keyboard shortcut   |Key code| Description                                                          |